 Celebrity Series of Boston presents Watkins Family Hour with Sara and Sean Watkins in a streaming digital performance as part of the “Celebrity Series at Home” series of virtual concerts.
 The concert takes place on Sunday, November 15, 2020 at 7pm ET.
 The performance is streamed from Fanciful Fox Studios in L.A., and is followed by a chat with the artists.

-Siblings Sara and Sean Watkins present a trio version of their Watkins Family Hour showcase with bassist Sebastian Steinberg from Los Angeles.
-The multi-instrumentalists and singer-songwriters – once two-thirds of progressive bluegrass trio Nickel Creek, along with Chris Thile – will perform originals and covers and try out new material.
+Siblings Sara and Sean Watkins present a trio version of their Watkins Family Hour showcase and songs from their new album brother sister with bassist Sebastian Steinberg from Los Angeles.
+The multi-instrumentalists and singer-songwriters – once two-thirds of progressive bluegrass trio Nickel Creek, along with Chris Thile – will perform originals and covers.

 This performance is Sara Watkins’ third for the Celebrity Series.
 She made her Celebrity Series debut in March 2016 with Patti Griffin and Anaïs Mitchell in the Use Your Voice concert at Sanders Theatre.
 Sara also performed as a member of I’m With Her, the trio which includes Sarah Jarosz and Aoife O’Donovan, in March 2018.
 Our November 2020 Boston performance would have been Sean Watkins’ Celebrity Series debut, and he makes his Series debut with this streaming concert.